 The period covered by the fellowship must be spent working at the Institute.

-Fellowship holders are requested to submit a report (1-2 pages) detailing the work conducted after completion of their research.
-One free copy of any publications that may result from their research at the Institute must be sent to the Institute's library.
+Fellowship holders are required to submit a report (1-2 pages) detailing the work conducted after completion of their research.
+We also ask that you send the GEI library a free printed copy of any work resulting from your research at the institute, or provide the library with free access to the relevant open-access publication.

 Amount and duration of the fellowship